codeghar/docker-compose-jenkins/README.md

 ## docker-compose.yml

+### jenkins

+Uses the official distribution of Jenkins in a Docker image.

 Mounts *jenkins_home* directory (created by ``make create`` or more specifically by ``make init``) into the Jenkins master container.

 *JAVA_OPTS* environment variable is used to
 [disable the setup wizard](https://groups.google.com/d/msg/jenkinsci-users/Pb4QZVc2-f0/PJnKcbieBgAJ) since all that work is done through automation.

+### cli

+Uses the official distribution of OpenJDK JRE in a Docker image.

+Mounts *cli* directory (created by ``make create``) into the cli container.

+The *JENKINS_URL* environment variable -- when set -- is picked up by the cli and the user does not need to provide the ``-s`` flag anymore ([Source](https://jenkins.io/doc/book/managing/cli/#using-the-client)).
+In this instance, since both containers are on the same Docker network, using the name of the Jenkins container works.

 ## Makefile